Creedence Clearwater Revival: Musical style

-Despite hailing from California, CCR "mythologized the American South with an exotic mixture of blues, New Orleans R&B, and rockabilly," according to NPR.
+Despite hailing from California, Creedence "mythologized the American South with an exotic mixture of blues, New Orleans R&B, and rockabilly," according to NPR.
 According to AllMusic, CCR "created a unique synthesis of punchy rock & roll, swamp pop, blues, and country."
-CCR has been cited as pioneers of swamp rock and country rock.
-The band also played roots rock, blues rock, Southern rock, Americana and blue-eyed soul.
-The band often utilized lyrics about bayous, catfish, the Mississippi River and other elements of Southern United States iconography.
-The band's songs rarely dealt with romantic love, concentrating instead on political and socially conscious lyrics about topics such as the Vietnam War.
+CCR has been credited for pioneering swamp rock, roots rock, and country rock.
+The band also played blues rock, Southern rock, Americana and blue-eyed soul.
+After their seminal album release, the band became firm in their swamp and blues sound, as witnessed on tracks like "Born on the Bayou" and "Proud Mary."
+Their sound utilized musical traits like raspy vocals with a southern-drawl sound from Fogerty, a blues-style harmony, cowbells, and a twangy guitar sound.